klauspost/doproxy/README.md

 There is planned for automatic provisioning and de-provisioning, so your site can scale up and down depending on your demand.

+This is an extension of the idea behind [doproxy](https://github.com/thisismitch/doproxy) by Mitchell Anicas.
+Instead of managing a reverse proxy (HAProxy), this *is* a revserse proxy.

 [![Build Status](https://travis-ci.org/klauspost/doproxy.svg?branch=master)](https://travis-ci.org/klauspost/doproxy)
 [![GoDoc][1]][2]

 [1]: https://godoc.org/github.com/klauspost/doproxy/server?status.svg
 [2]: https://godoc.org/github.com/klauspost/doproxy/server

-# Warning: Alpha software

-This software is still under development, and therefore not production ready.
-Perform your own tests before deploying to make sure it doesn't have any unintended side-effects.

-This is an extension of the idea behind [doproxy](https://github.com/thisismitch/doproxy) by Mitchell Anicas.
-Instead of managing a reverse proxy (HAProxy), this *is* a revserse proxy.

 ## features
 * Simple reverse proxy setup.
 * Health checks on backends.
 * Hot configuration reload.
 * Selectable load balancing algorithm.

+# Warning: Alpha software

+This software is still under development, and therefore not production ready.
+Perform your own tests before deploying to make sure it doesn't have any unintended side-effects.

 # setup
+Binary releases can be found on the [Releases](https://github.com/klauspost/doproxy/releases) page.
+Please use the ".deb" packages with care, I have not yet been able to verify them.

+Download the binary matching your system and unpack it.
+On some systems you will need to set the executable bit on the `doproxy` file.

+## installing from source

+This requires Go to be installed on your system, and your "gopath" to be set up.

+Use `go get -u github.com/klauspost/doproxy` to retrieve the code.
+Enter the "$GOPATH/src/github.com/klauspost/doproxy".
+Use `go install && dproxy` to start the proxy.

+## setting up doproxy

-## todo
+# todo
 * Load balancer tests
 * Automatic droplet creation/destruction.
 * Make stats available